rj-wtf/alpha-blog/README_Section_4_CRUD.md

 - delete article deletes an article from the articles table

 In preparation for the next section, learn and practice SQL here: https://www.w3schools.com/sql/
-# Introduction to Section 4: Tables, migrations and naming conventions
+# Chpt 76 Introduction to Section 4: Tables, migrations and naming conventions
 Rails naming conventions - Articles resources
 - model
 - Table